 From an adolescent then who loved dramatic literature, recalling fondly being hooked on The Monkey's Paw by W.W.
 Jacobs, to an artist-educator now who employs experiential pedagogies such as storytelling and improvisation to help individuals in schools, prisons and leadership management gain clarity, Edmund has travelled a long way and is looking forward to his next adventure at LASALLE.

 "The transdisciplinary and cross-cultural setting of LASALLE is both unique and exciting.
 Specifically in our MA Arts Pedagogy and Practice programme, when a visual artist works with a dance teacher, or an actor with a museum curator, the conversations become highly enriched.
 This then feeds into different ways of knowing and teaching," he observed.

 As an educator that embraces imagination, creativity, the humanities and aesthetics, Edmund's leadership and contribution to Singapore's educational sector is highly valued.
 The testimonials by his many students attest to such.

 When asked about his hopes for arts education, he shared: "The image I have likens arts education to is a river that overflows its banks.
 There are many tributaries in terms of art forms and pedagogies.
 Yet wherever we flow, we forge new terrains and make arid landscapes more habitable by forming communities, and by nourishing the human soul that seeks for connection and aspiration."

-Cover image: Edmund pictured centre, with children from the Afghan Mobile Mini Circus for Children, a non-profit organisation in Kabul that empowers the young and inculcates soft values.
-Grounded in their educational philosophy is kinesthetics, which is accomplished pedagogically through fun activities such as acrobatics and theatre.
+Cover image: Dr Edmund Chow, pictured centre, with children from the Afghan Mobile Mini Circus for Children, a non-profit organisation in Kabul that empowers the young and inculcates soft values.